tunde262/snake_game_python/README.md

 # Snake Game 🐍

-A classic Snake game built using Python and Pygame.
+A classic Snake game built using **Python** and **Pygame**.
 The objective is to control the snake, eat the apple, and grow in size while avoiding collisions with walls or the snake's own body.

 ![thumbnail](https://github.com/tunde262/snake_game_python/blob/main/assets/thumbnail.png?raw=true)